applebiter/jackdaw/docs/STREAMING.md

 ## Implementation Details

 The plugin is implemented in `plugins/icecast_streamer.py` and uses FFmpeg to:
-1. Create a JACK client named `IcecastStreamer` with stereo input
+1. Create a JACK client named `jd_stream` with stereo input
 2. Encode audio in real-time using Xiph.org or other codecs
 3. Stream to Icecast2 using the `icecast://` protocol